mohamedelkhateeb/Tatbeeqy/README.md

   <img alt="Siam Ahnaf" src="https://res.cloudinary.com/dub0dpenl/image/upload/v1731780152/Personal%20Logo/logo-dark_qqwrqu.png" height="auto" width="240">
 </picture>

-# Nekmart Full Stack Ecommerce Website
+# Tatbeeqy Full Stack Ecommerce Website

 A ecommerce full stack multivendor ecommerce website.
 It has four part ( You can find all part, in branch section).
 It is build with nestjs, graphql, and expressjs and postgresssql for backend.
 For frontend it is build with nextjs, tailwindcss and urql.
 In frontend it has three part- main website, seller dashboard and admin dashboard.

 ## Run Locally

 - **Download:** Start by downloading the code.
 - **Install Dependencies:** Run `npm i` to install the necessary dependencies.
 - **Launch:** Launch your development environment with `npm run dev`.
 - **Access:** Simply open your web browser and navigate to `localhost:3000`.

 ## Key features

 - Main website part
 - Seller panel, where sellect can manage their products
 - Admin panel, where admin can manage all admin activity
 - Backend API for operating those 3 different frontend.

 ## Tech Toolset

 - React.js
 - Typescript
 - Next.js